Mark Reid, Marriage & Family Therapist

 Picture

 As soon as distress emerges, get curious about what caused the distress.
 Explore their experience until it makes sense to you why they got hurt by what you did or said, or what you didn't do or say.
-Once you understand, then you apologize.
-An apology is a positive way to show your love.
-When you look through your partner’s eyes it makes sense to you why they would feel hurt by what you did.
+Once you understand, then you empathize, express regret and apologize.
 An apology is meant to repair damage done to a trusting relationship by acknowledging pain caused, accepting responsibility, and expressing sincere regret at having done something hurtful to a person you care about.
-You don’t assess whether you did anything wrong; you relieve the pain.
+Don’t assess whether you did anything wrong; just relieve the pain.

 HOW TO REPAIR